 The modern trust laws highlighted above provide more control and flexibility to settlors, beneficiaries, and advisors than ever before and have truly revolutionized the trust industry relative to how trusts are created and administered.
 In light of these modern trust laws, available only in a handful of states, the trust world has become extremely dynamic with many more tools available to the well-versed planner to better serve clients through providing far more control and flexibility in the creation and modification of solid wealth and estate plans now and for generations to come.

-Click here to read a white paper written by David Warren, President and CEO of Bridgeford Trust entitled “Modern Trust Laws: Are Irrevocable Trusts Really Irrevocable?”
+Click here to read a white paper written by David Warren, Chairman of the Board of Bridgeford Trust Company entitled “Modern Trust Laws: Are Irrevocable Trusts Really Irrevocable?”